codetricity/theta-linux/docs/index.md

 $ ./gst_viewer
 ```
-This assumes you have a non-THETA webcam on `/dev/video0` (your laptop or desktop cam).
-You may need to edit the source if your THETA is the only camera on your computer.

 If the build fails, you may need a few gstreamer packages.
 The command below installs everything.
 You do not need everything